Euclid preparation. LXXXIX. Accurate and precise data-driven angular power spectrum covariances: Introduction

-One of \Euclid{}'s key science goals will be the measurement of clustering and cosmic shear angular power spectra from up to 10 tomographic bins \citep{EuclidSkyOverview}, with 30 bins in multipole $\ell$ (between $10\leq\ell\leq3000$) for each auto and cross spectrum for clustering and weak lensing $E$- and $B$-modes.
+One of \Euclid{}'s key science goals will be the measurement of clustering and cosmic shear angular power spectra from up to ten tomographic bins \citep{EuclidSkyOverview}, with 30 bins in multipole $\ell$ (between $10\leq\ell\leq3000$) for each auto and cross spectrum for clustering and weak-lensing $E$ and $B$ modes.
 With this setup, the full data vector is expected to be of the order of $10^{5}$ elements.
 Typical data-driven techniques for computing internal (i.e.~from the data itself) or external covariances (i.e.~from simulations) will be extremely demanding, both computationally and in terms of computing resources, such as storage.
-To ensure the covariances are non-singular, external covariances will require greater than $10^{5}$ mocks, while internal covariances will require greater than $10^{5}$ individual jackknife segments, as the number of mock or jackknife realisations needs to be greater than the length of the data vector.
+To ensure the covariances are non-singular, external covariances will require more than $10^{5}$ mocks, while internal covariances will require more than $10^{5}$ individual jackknife segments, as the number of mock or jackknife realisations needs to be greater than the length of the data vector.
 In practice, this requirement will likely be much higher, due to the need to reduce noise in the covariance estimates.

-For cosmological measurements, it would seem appropriate to turn to analytic predictions \citep{Alonso2019, garciagarcia2019, Nicola2021}, however such methods will need to make explicit assumptions about the fiducial cosmology, galaxy population, and the survey (e.g. footprint) -- assumptions that need prior validation and testing.
-For this reason we are compelled to use data-driven internal estimates of the covariance matrix, which do no rely on such assumptions and can be relied on in cases where analytic predictions are not possible (such as for survey systematic effects).
-Furthermore, they will allow us to estimate uncertainties critical for validation tests, such as testing for correlations with systematic effects via angular cross-spectra where analytic covariance models do not exist.
+For cosmological measurements, it would seem appropriate to turn to analytic predictions \citep{Alonso2019, garciagarcia2019, Nicola2021}; however, such methods will need to make explicit assumptions about the fiducial cosmology, galaxy population, and the survey (e.g. footprint) -- assumptions that need prior validation and testing.
+For this reason we have been compelled to use data-driven internal estimates of the covariance matrix, which do no rely on such assumptions and can be relied on in cases where analytic predictions are not possible (such as for survey systematic effects).
+Furthermore, they allow us to estimate uncertainties critical for validation tests, such as testing for correlations with systematic effects via angular cross spectra where analytic covariance models do not exist.